-Radioactive waste arising from the use of radioactive sources is to be segregated in the laboratory and disposed of by one of the following methods.
+Radioactive waste arising from the use of open sources is to be segregated in the laboratory and disposed of by one of the following methods.

-(1) Direct disposal of solid wastes to landfill where the activity is below the limits specified in the license;
+- Direct disposal of solid wastes to landfill where the activity is below the limits specified in the license; - (2) Direct disposal of liquids to the municipal sewer system there the activity is below the limits specified in the license and the material contains no other chemicals which would preclude its release; - (3) Storage of material until the activity has decayed to levels where the waste can be released as non-radioactive waste by either method 1 or 2;

-- (2) Direct disposal of liquids to the municipal sewer system there the activity is below the limits specified in the license and the material contains no other chemicals which would preclude its release: - (3) Storage of material until the activity has decayed to levels where the waste can be released as non-radioactive waste by either method 1 or 2; - (4) Packaging and shipment to an approved radioactive waste management site (e.g., Chalk River) or an approved third party vendor.
+(4) Packaging and shipment to an approved radioactive waste management site (e.g., Chalk River).